charliexchen/Ant-IRL/README.md

 Other things to note about the AAC implementation:
 * The environment runs at 30fps (bounded by the frame rate of the camera).
 This can be downsampled by simply issuing a new action only every x frames.
 This can give the NNs a longer effective time horizon, in addition to making the setup less sensitive to latency in the camera, sensors and servo controller.
 * The problem can be further simplified by imposing symmetries into the robot's actor, though this does remove the robot's ability to turn.
 * In order to learn a continuous action space, the actor simply returns the mean values of a normal distribution.
-The variance is fixed, but it can also be the output of the actor.
+The variance is fixed for exploration, but it can also be the output of the actor.

+Some best practices:
+* Normalise the input and ouput of the NNs so the values across the layers are of similar magnitude
+* Offline training/hyperparameter tuning uses train/dev/test sets to prevent overfitting
+* Experiment configurations are separated into config files
+* End to end tests for major components in order to ensure correctness

+## References

+* Challenges of Real-World Reinforcement Learning -- This is a deepmind paper which gave a high level overview of the kind of problems I'm going to encounter, and served as a good jumping off point.
+* Automated DeepReinforcement Learning Environment for Hardware of a Modular Legged Robot -- A Disney research paper on getting various configurations to walk using DDPG and TRPO on a modular walking robot.
+Pretty cool, and gave me an idea about possible RL algorithm candidates.
+This paper actually trained the agent starting with one leg and increasing the number as legs as you go.
+* Optimizing walking of a humanoid robot using reinforcement learning -- A masters thesis from university of warsaw using AAC.
+My architecture ended up being pretty similar to this one.
+* RealAnt: An Open-Source Low-Cost Quadruped for Research in Real-World Reinforcement Learning -- A paper which also builds a open source robot, and trains some walk on it.
+This was published AFTER I had done most of the work here, so that was a little annoying.
+However, this design used much more expensive servos (each servo cost more than my robot put together) which has inbuilt sensors, superior control and full 360 rotation, and I think that might be worth investing in...